slu4coder/Minimal-64x4-Home-Computer/Revision 1.1/Support/Assembler/readme.md

-Cross-platform assembler of the Minimal 64x4 written in C++ running on Windows.
+Cross-platform assembler of the Minimal 64x4 written in C++.